Insoft-UK/PrimePlus/README.md

 **Reformating** your code enforce a consistent coding style throughout your project, making it easier for multiple developers to work on the same codebase.
 It helps maintain a uniform look and feel, which can enhance code readability.
 Readability: Well-formatted code is easier to read and understand.

+**Pascal** support for Pascal syntax is also included.
+If your code contains or is written in Pascal, it will be automatically converted to PPL syntax, since PPL itself is a dialect of Pascal.

 >[!IMPORTANT]
 >PPL+ will discontinue support for #include.
 It will be replaced by the Pascal-style include directives: {$I file} or {$include file}.